mrakgr/The-Spiral-Language/readme.md

 method_0()
 ```

-The result would not be as you would expect since the methods would get specialized to the literal arguments passed to them.
+The result would not be as might be expected since the methods would get specialized to the literal arguments passed to them.
 Instead it would be better to use `dyn` here.
 But rather than letting the caller `f` do the term casting operation, it would be better if the callee `mult` did it.

 ```
 met mult (!dyn a) (!dyn b) = a * b